tethysplatform/tethys/docs/tethys_sdk/compute.rst

 Azure Credentials
 .................
+This section contains settings for connecting to an Azure account.
+There are two required settings: `Subscription ID`_ and `Certificate Path`_.

 Subscription ID
 '''''''''''''''
+The `Subscription ID`_ is a unique identifier for your Azure subscription.
+For instructions on how to find your subscription id see this `video <https://www.youtube.com/watch?v=VNoGnxvTLDQ>`_.

 Certificate Path
 ''''''''''''''''
+The `Certificate Path`_ is the path to an SSL certificate file on the Tethys Portal server that is also registered in with your Azure subscription.
+View these `instructions <https://msdn.microsoft.com/en-us/library/azure/gg551722.aspx>`_ for help creating and uploading a certificate to the Microsoft Azure Management Portal.

 Amazon Credentials
 ..................
+This section contains settings for connecting to an Amazon Web Services (AWS) account.

 AWS Access Key ID
 '''''''''''''''''
+The `AWS Access Key ID`_ is a unique id for your IAM user.
+View these `instructions <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html>`_ for getting your Access Key ID and Secret Access Key.

 AWS Secret Access Key
 '''''''''''''''''''''
+The `AWS Secret Access Key`_ is like a password for the AWS account.
+It is associated with your Access Key ID, but is not viewable through the AWS Management Console.
+They only time a Secret Access Key can be retrieved is when it is created.
+View these `instructions <http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html>`_ for getting your Access Key ID and Secret Access Key.

 AWS User ID
 '''''''''''
+The `AWS User ID`_ is a unique 12-digit number that identifies the AWS account.
+This is different from the `AWS Access Key ID`_ which is associated with a specific IAM user within an AWS account.

 Key Name
 ''''''''
+The `Key Name`_ is the name of an SSH key pair that is uploaded to your AWS account.
+For more information see `Amazon EC2 Key Pairs <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_.

 Key Location
 ''''''''''''
+The `Key Location`_ is the path to the SSH private key on the Tethys Portal server.
+For more information see `Amazon EC2 Key Pairs <http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html>`_.

 Cluster Management
 ..................